Cosplay OnlyFans: How to Turn Your Craft Into a Real Business (Not Just a Hobby)

 - Group purchasing: Split material costs with other cosplayers on shared supplies

-Turning Costs Into Revenue
+Turning Costs Into Content

 - A new wig purchase becomes an unboxing and try-on video